unstoppabledomains/dev-docs/partner/partner-integration-guides/stripe-payments.md

 ## Receive Stripe Payouts

-Stripe payouts occur daily directly from Stripe and can be tracked within your Partner account by clicking on the `View Test Dashboard` or `View Live Dashboard` button, depending on which payouts are being tracked.
+Stripe payouts occur daily directly from Stripe and can be tracked within your Partner account by clicking on the `View Dashboard` button, depending on which payouts are being tracked.

 :::info
-The `View Live Dashboard` and `View Test Dashboard` buttons will only appear after the `Stripe Live` or `Stripe Test` options are successfully connected, linking your Stripe and Unstoppable Domains Partner accounts.
+The `View Dashboard` button will only appear after you have successfully connected your Stripe and Unstoppable Domains Partner accounts.
 :::

 ### Stripe Payouts Tab

-Clicking either of the `View Dashboard` buttons displays the main tab of the payouts screen, which lists all transactions with dates and payment amounts.
-The figure below shows the main view of the Payouts screen.
+Clicking the `View Dashboard` button displays the main tab of the payouts screen, which lists all transactions with dates and payment amounts.
+The image below shows the main view of the Payouts screen:

 <figure>